Your Property. Our Priority.

 Dead Mouse Smells Behind a Wall – What to Do?

-If this is what you’re experiencing, and you think there’s a dead mouse in your wall or air vent — you may be motivated to do something about it.
-Sometimes a dead mouse smell will last about a week, but it could continue for two or three weeks, depending on where the rats or mice final resting place is.
+Sometimes a dead mouse smell will last about a week, but it could continue for two or three weeks, depending on where the rodent’s body died.

 How to Get Rid of the Odor